-A specific policy exists to guide student organizations, administrative entities and community sponsors of events involving alcohol on or off campus.
-Interested parties should review said policy and register their event with Student Life at least 30 days prior.
-Email studentlife@culver.edu for a copy of the policy and event registration form.
+A specific policy exists to guide student organizations, administrative entities, and community sponsors of events involving alcohol on or off campus.
+Interested parties should review the below policy and submit the Special Events Using Alcohol Agreement Form in Wildcats Connect no less than 30 days in advance of event.